-- 8 credits must be Intermediate Russian (211D, 212D).
+- 8 credits must be Intermediate Russian (211D, 212D)

-- 6 credits must be Third-Year Russian (322D, 324D).
+- 6 credits must be Third-Year Russian (322D, 324D)

-- 3 credits must be a 300 or 400 level course in Russian literature.
+- 3 credits must be a 300 or 400 level course in Russian literature

-- The final 3 credits may be from either another Russian literature course or a Russian subject course taught in such departments as History, Music or Political Science.
+- The final 3 credits may be from either another Russian literature course or a Russian subject course taught in such departments as History or Political Science.